ali-i-abbas/file-fragment-rnn/README.md

 This code is mostly a modification of code taken from "FiFTy: Large-scale File Fragment Type Identification using Neural Networks" avaiable at https://github.com/mittalgovind/fifty

-To use this code follow this steps:
+To use this code follow these steps:

 1- Download Scenario #1 (512-byte blocks) from http://dx.doi.org/10.21227/kfxw-8084 and unzip into data directory